DataBrewery/cubes/doc/model.rst

 `group name` is localized, but `group code` is not.
 Also you can see that the result will always be sorted by `group name` alphabetical in ascending order.
-See :ref:`PhysicalAttributeMappings` for more information about how logical attributes are mapped to the physical sources.

 In reports you do not specify locale for each localized attribute, you specify locale for whole report or browsing session.
 Report queries remain the same